 - Vicious, villainous criminal cops who break the law, terrorize the citizens who pay their salaries, lie on the witness stand, extort, and otherwise abuse the powers of their guns and badges.
 Their crimes include killing people, as was done to George Floyd on a public street with the killers knowing they were being filmed.

 We might argue about what percentage of police fit into each category.
-But what’s obvious is that when copsuckers excuse police criminality by saying “it’s only a few bad apples,” they’re lying.
+What’s obvious is that when copsuckers excuse police criminality by saying “it’s only a few bad apples,” they’re lying.

 The City and police officers’ union pay for the best attorneys to get bad cops off.
 And even if they get found guilty or fired, they don’t suffer much.
 They just go to some other police department and start working there.
 The fact that they’re officially known as a stone-cold abuser of the public is considered an asset, not a disqualifier.